Summer Math Activities to Get Kids Outdoors

 This summer math game is possible at home in the backyard, at camp, or on a playground.
 The activity is pretty self-explanatory – find sticks and measure them.
 Kids may use small containers, bags, a basket, or whatever they would like to carry sticks in.
 Begin this game by telling players they have ‘x’ amount of time (say 10 minutes, for example) to find as many sticks as they can.
 Set a timer and watch the kids begin gathering sticks of different shapes and sizes.

 Once the timer is finished, players will come together and lay out their sticks from shortest to longest.
 Parents and teachers can challenge kids further by asking them to sort all of the players’ sticks together by length.
-This summer math activity is a great way for elementary students to practice making comparisons and exercise teamwork skills!
+This summer math activity is a great way for elementary students to work on making comparisons and exercise teamwork skills!

 Hula Hoop Addition